OnyxAI/onyx_v1/README.md

 ## Getting Started

 The faster way to install Onyx is to use the Pypi Package

-WARNING : Onyx is just for Python<=3.4

 ```bash